Tiger FM

 By Ronald Ssemagonja

-As Uganda moves steadily toward the 2026 general elections, political analysts have advised presidential and parliamentary aspirants to avoid making unrealistic promises that fall outside their mandate.
+As Uganda moves steadily towards the 2026 general elections, political analysts have advised presidential and parliamentary aspirants to avoid making unrealistic promises that fall outside their mandate.
 They warn that habitual dishonesty during campaigns harms both voters and the politicians’ future careers.

 Speaking in Kampala yesterday, analyst Joel Ahinda noted that the culture of making exaggerated or outright false pledges has become common among politicians, yet it ultimately erodes public trust.

 On the opposition side, National Unity Platform (NUP) presidential candidate Robert Kyagulanyi, while campaigning in Buikwe, told supporters that Uganda needs a leadership change in 2026.
-He argued that after nearly four decades of the current administration, citizens should not still be struggling with poor service delivery in hospitals, schools and other public sectors.
+He argued that after nearly four decades of the current administration, citizens should not still be struggling with poor service delivery in hospitals, schools, and other public sectors.
 He pledged that if elected, his government would implement visible and impactful reforms between 2026 and 2031.

-A total of eight candidates are contesting for the presidency, and campaigns are scheduled to close on January 13, 2026.
+A total of eight candidates are contesting for the presidency, and campaigns are scheduled to close on 13 January 2026.